IvanaPapanio3190/simpleSwap-Project/README.md

 **Notes**:

-This function is internal and not accessible externally.
+- This function is internal and not accessible externally.

-It ensures precision for liquidity = sqrt(amountA * amountB) in addLiquidity.
+- It ensures precision for liquidity = sqrt(amountA * amountB) in addLiquidity.

+---

  ### Events
 The contract emits the following events to signal key state changes:

-- LiquidityAdded(address provider, uint256 amountA, uint256 amountB, uint256 liquidity)
+**- LiquidityAdded**(address provider, uint256 amountA, uint256 amountB, uint256 liquidity)
 Emitted when a user adds liquidity to the pool.
 It includes the provider’s address, token amounts added, and liquidity minted.

-- LiquidityRemoved(address provider, uint256 amountA, uint256 amountB, uint256 liquidity)
+**- LiquidityRemoved**(address provider, uint256 amountA, uint256 amountB, uint256 liquidity)
 Emitted when a user removes liquidity from the pool.
 It includes the provider’s address, token amounts withdrawn, and liquidity burned.

-- TokensSwapped(address swapper, uint256 amountIn, uint256 amountOut, address tokenIn, address tokenOut)
+**- TokensSwapped**(address swapper, uint256 amountIn, uint256 amountOut, address tokenIn, address tokenOut)
 Emitted when a token swap is executed.
 It includes who performed the swap, input/output amounts, and token addresses.

+---
 ## Contract Details